-3.Legislation, statutory requirements and statutory guidance
+3. Legislation, statutory requirements and statutory guidance

 - 3.1.
-This policy is based on legislation and advice from the Department for Education (DfE) on: - Behaviour in schools: advice for headteachers and school staff 2022 - Searching, screening and confiscation: advice for schools 2022 - The Equality Act 2010 - Keeping Children Safe in Education 2022 - Working Together to Safeguard Children 2018 (publishing.service.gov.uk) - Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement - 2022 - Use of reasonable force in schools - Supporting pupils with medical conditions at school - Mental health and behaviour in schools guidance - Special Educational Needs and Disability (SEND) Code of Practice. - Relationships and sex education (RSE) and health education GOV.UK (www.gov.uk)
+This policy is based on legislation and advice from the Department for Education (DfE) on: - Behaviour in schools: advice for headteachers and school staff 2022 - Searching, screening and confiscation: advice for schools 2022 - The Equality Act 2010 - Keeping Children Safe in Education - Working Together to Safeguard Children 2018 (publishing.service.gov.uk) - Suspension and permanent exclusion from maintained schools, academies, and pupil referral units in England, including pupil movement - Use of reasonable force in schools - Supporting pupils with medical conditions at school - Mental health and behaviour in schools - Special Educational Needs and Disability (SEND) Code of Practice. - Relationships and sex education (RSE) and health education

-4.Related OAT policies
+4. Related OAT policies